ThisakG/Daily-Football-using-Choreo/README.md

 <p>
 The script fetches today’s football matches from an API for several leagues, formats the results into a clean HTML email, and highlights important matches.
 It then connects to an SMTP server using secure credentials and sends the formatted update to your email.
-Choreo runs this script automatically on a schedule so you receive daily match summaries without the need for manual configration.
+Choreo runs this script automatically on a schedule so you receive daily match summaries without the need for manual configuration.
 </p>
 <br>
 <p>